igordot/bamkin/README.md

 ## Retrieving known SNPs

-There is a variety resources for known SNPs.
+There is a variety of resources for known SNPs.
+UCSC Genome Browser is a convenient resources for many commonly-used genomes.
-UCSC hosts tables of reasonably common population SNPs from dbSNP (SNPs that have a minor allele frequency of at least 1% and are mapped to a single location in the reference genome assembly) for many commonly-used genomes.
+It provides tables of reasonably common population SNPs (dbSNP SNPs that have a minor allele frequency of at least 1% and are mapped to a single location in the reference genome assembly).

 To retrieve the human `hg19` SNPs: